mrconter1/IntuitiveEngine/README.md

 # IntuitiveEngine
 A primitive 3D engine made from the ground up using only a 2D drawLineToScreen function.
+It can at the moment project around 10 000 points to the screen using the CPU at 60 FPS.

 - [x] Correct XYZ movement
 - [x] Smooth Mouse input